kuyugama/fundi/README.md

 > Fun stays for function(or for fun if you wish) and DI for Dependency Injection

-This library provides fast(to write!) dependency injection and convenient(to use!)
+This library provides fast(to write!) and convenient(to use!)
 Dependency Injection for functional programming on python.

 ### No more words, let's try!